CardiacAtlasProject/lv-ortho-modes/README.md

 Contains the triangular patches for an LV surface.
 There are 1595 patches that contains indices of vertices.
 See LV surface visualization section below.

+## `mean_shape.csv`

+* Size: 10092 rows, 1 columns
+* Header: FALSE
+* Delimiter: ','

+Defines the mean shape of LV shapes from both ED (first half) and ES (second half).
+This data is useful to generate a clinical mode (see Visualizing a clinical mode section).

 # Visualizing an LV model

 You need a surface point vector (size = 5046 elements) and surface patches (defined by `surface_face.csv` file).